AftermathFinance/native-bridge-widget/README.md

 ### Available tokens

-Currently the library supports bridging wETH only.
-More tokens will be added soon.
+Currently the library supports bridging native ETH and wETH.
+More tokens might be added in the future.

 ### Customization